 TOYS, BACKGROUND CHECKS, AND MAKING JEFF BEZOS FILTHY RICH

-Most recently, Forbes reported that Jeff Bezos (best known for being the founder of Amazon) has now officially become the richest A-Hole in the world*.
 I think net worth is estimated somewhere in the neighborhood of 117 billion.
 Yes, that is ba-ba-billion.
-Looking back on it, I cannot help but think that I deserve some of the credit for him being able to obtain such extraordinary wealth.
-Allow me to explain….
+Looking back on it, I cannot help but think I deserve some of the credit (and money) for him obtaining such extraordinary wealth.
+Allow me to explain:

 There I sat, waiting in a room for the assistant manager to come interview me.
-As I looked around, I couldn’t help to notice the overwhelming theme of deranged smiling giraffe’s that adorned the concrete walls that I was surrounded by.
+As I looked around, I couldn’t help to notice the overwhelming theme of deranged smiling giraffes that adorned the concrete walls that I was surrounded by.

-It felt like deja vu, as I got the distinct feeling I’ve experienced this exact situation before at one point or another in my lifetime.
 And if it felt a little too surreal, it would be because it was.
 The room.
 The giraffes.
-The pimply faced kid who was going to interview me in a moment.
-All of it.
+The pimply-faced kid who was going to interview me in a moment.

 Only it was twenty years removed, and long before a felony conviction.
 And way before all the ups and downs that life handed me.
 And way, way before I blew up my business career in grandiose fashion.